waeshalaby/DevOps_Practice/README.md

 ## **Five Days DevOps Practice**

-This repo include five Demos with all details in each demo folder
+This repo include five Demos with all details in each demo folder, follow instruction file on each folder

  1. Day1:  Automate Build Environments
  2. Day2: Build e2e pipeline using tekton and ArgoCD